 - Muscle tremors

-- It is easy to overdose because it interferes with the perception of time.
+Patients can overdose on this drug because it interferes with time perception.
 In most cases, overdoses happen when the user forgets how many they have taken in what amount of time.

 - Inability to stay awake